 - Great Lakes Christian Home – We will be washing residents’ windows and tidying up their landscaping.

-- Oil changes – We will be changing oil for single parents, senior citizens and those on fixed income.
+- Oil changes – We will be changing oil for single parents, senior citizens and those on a fixed income.
+If you need an oil change CLICK HERE to register.

 - Marscot Park expansion – We will continue cleaning out the woods between our church’s property and Marscot Park.